ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/AsyncAPI/Readme.md

 and testing AsyncAPIs in a realistic, cloud-native setup.

 - **Red Hat OpenShift Cluster**\
-    The OpenShift cluster serves as the deployment platform for all IBM Capabilities throughout the lab.
-It offers a fully containerized and orchestrated environment that aligns with modern enterprise cloud strategies.
+    The OpenShift cluster serves as the container deployment platform for all IBM Capabilities throughout the lab.

 - **Linux Workstation**\
     The Linux workstation functions as the primary interface for interacting with the OpenShift cluster.
-It will be used to execute deployment scripts, manage queue manager configurations, and run test scenarios.
-Participants will also use the workstation to monitor queue manager behavior, evaluate failover performance, and validate high availability and disaster recovery features.

 <br>

-# IBM Event Endpoint Manager -- FLIGHT.LANDINGS Topic Review
+# IBM Event Endpoint Manager -- Review FLIGHT.LANDINGS Topic <a name="eem-section"></a>
-<a name="eem-section"></a>

 **THIS SECTIONS is REVIEW ONLY**